ferdi-p/photosynthesis/readme.txt

 Code and figures for

-"A model for heat stress in photosynthesis"
+"A model for heat and light stress in photosynthesis"